LostAndDead/League-Bot/README.md

 3. Run `npm install` in the folder
 4. Copy `config.yml.example` and fill it out with the right details
 5. Rename `config.yml.example` to `config.yml`
+6. Enable `SetupCommands` for the first run to setup commands, this only needs to be done once per update
-6. Run `npm start` and boom its online!
+7. Run `npm start` and boom its online!

 ## IMPORTANT!
 ## Commands will not register globaly imediatly!
 They can take upto an hour due to discord CDN!
 More info bellow